 Our Favorite Cheesecake Recipes

 Sure, we all love blintzes and rich creamy casseroles, but cheesecake is the undeniable star of the Shavuot dairy table.
-With the holiday fast approaching—it begins this year on the evening of May 16—we’d like to suggest some of our favorite cheesecakes, from classic to foodie to exotic to savory.
+With the holiday fast approaching—it begins this year on the evening of June 4—we’d like to suggest some of our favorite cheesecakes, from classic to foodie to exotic to savory.
 B’teyavon, and chag sameach!

 For lovers of the American classic, it doesn’t get more elegant, refined and simple than Marcia Friedman’s recipe, from her recently released Essential Jewish Cookbook.

 Inspired by the Argentinean alfajor cookie, a shortbread sandwich treat stuffed with dulche de leche, Jessica Halfin developed an Israeli-style cheesecake with a ricotta cheese and sour cream base, two layers of shortbread streusel and a topping of caramel sauce and coconut.

 An American-Israeli cross between a crumble cheesecake and a whipped-cream kind of dessert, with added pecans for texture.
 Chef and cookbook author Danielle Oron’s recipe is super easy and can be made ahead.

 If you love pumpkin spice and have always wondered how that quintessential fall flavor would taste if enhanced with Baharat and paired with rich labne, this is the cheesecake for you.
 And its graham cracker crust laced with cardamom is delish.
 From Jeff Gabel of Kitchen Kibitz renown.

 But what if you’re lactose intolerant, or you aren’t serving dairy for your Shavuot feast?
 Then test out this scrumptious Tofutti cake from lifestyle blogger and foodie Nealy Fischer.
 She gloriously tops her cake with either pineapple, cherry compote or seedless raspberry jam.